omalley/orc/site/develop/bylaws.md

 * Be **open and welcoming**.
 It is important that we grow and encourage the community of users and developers for our project.

 * Be **collaborative**.
-Working together on the open lists to make decisions helps the project grow.
+Working together on the open mailing lists and bug database to make decisions helps the project grow.

 * Be **respectful** of others.
 Everyone is volunteering their time and efforts to work on this project.
 Please be respectful of everyone